pesnik/yet-another-python-course/module5_data_analysis/README.md

-# Module 5: Introduction to Data Analysis (Optional)
+# Module 5: Introduction to Data Analysis

 ## Introduction

-In this optional module, you will learn the basics of data analysis with Python using the pandas library.
+In this module, you will learn the basics of data analysis with Python using the pandas library.
 You will also learn how to visualize data using matplotlib.

 ## Topics Covered